-- ☐ Certain polymers with the right molecules in the right spacing can do it though. - ☐ Among Earth life forms, the unzipping and rezipping of DNA is done with a protein we call RNA polymerase. - ☐ This is an example of an enzyme: proteins that catalyze chemical reactions which means they don't get chemically changed in the process, like the dust grains that catalyze the formation of molecular hydrogen. - ☐ So replication of DNA and RNA, and transcription, require in the current age a special class of proteins.
+- □ Certain polymers with the right molecules in the right spacing can do it though. - Among Earth life forms, the "unzipping" and "rezipping" involved in copying of DNA is facilitated by a protein we call RNA polymerase. - □ This is an example of an enzyme: proteins that catalyze chemical reactions which means they don't get chemically changed in the process, like the dust grains that catalyze the formation of molecular hydrogen. - □ So replication of DNA and RNA, and transcription, require in the current age a special class of proteins.